akshay919191/todoList_json/README.md

 # 📝 ToDo List in Python using JSON
+"This is a backend-focused project for handling to-dos using JSON.
+No frontend is currently implemented."
 A simple command-line based ToDo List application built with **Python**.
 This app allows users to create, view, update, and delete tasks.
 All data is stored locally using **JSON**.

 ## 🚀 Features